carpentries-incubator/cwl-novice-tutorial/index.md

     - difference between a tool and the cwl-document that acts as a wrapper for that tool
     - tool wrapper document: describes input/output semantics of command line tool
     - workflow document: describes the input/output of a workflow and specifies the flow of data between tools
-- Know what a sub workflow is, how to make one, and when to use them.
-(KB, HM)
 - Be able to make understandable and valid names for inputs and outputs (not "input3")
     - always give use case-oriented names or names that describe the content
     - avoid naming them by the tool that produced it or the format